 - FRESHMAN ROTC students who are unable to begin Chinese during their first year at Ole Miss may consider taking year 1 of Chinese in the summer after freshman year by applying for and attending a Beginner I GO program, advertised on the national Project GO website: rotcprojectgo.org.
 This will allow them to get on track for the major or minor by completing the 200 level as sophomores.
 Older students may do so as well, but we strongly encourage students to start the language as early as possible and to attend Project GO as early as their first summer.
 All summers may pose obstacles to study abroad, and most ROTC-related summer training conflicts can be worked around with careful planning and commander support, but the earlier you begin, the more likely you are to be able to attend Project GO for 2 or even 3 summers.
 This vastly increases your chances of reaching a high proficiency level and obtaining enough credits to complete the major or minor.
 It also cuts down on the academic strain you might face during the academic year.

-- FRESHMEN-SENIORS who have completed the CHIN 111-112 sequence can apply and attend our own ROTC Project GO Summer in Shanghai Program, which offers 200, 300, and 400 level instruction.
+- Any Freshman, Sophomore, or Junior in ROTC who wishes to START or CONTINUE Mandarin coursework can apply and attend Project GO.
+Students in National Guard are limited to domestic programs, which can be found on the national website.
+All others are encouraged to consider our own ROTC Project GO Summer in Shanghai Program, which offers 100, 200, and 300 level instruction.
 Students may choose to return multiple summers for higher credits, or may alternatively choose to apply and attend another Project GO program at another site in China.

 ► ROTC Project GO General Information